empreinte-digitale/orejime/README.md

     // purpose descriptions and purposes.
 See `src/translations.yml` for a full
     // list of translations that can be overwritten
     translations: {
-        en: {
         modal: {
-                description: "This is an example of how to override an existing translation already used by Orejime", },
+            description: "This is an example of how to override an existing translation already used by Orejime", }
-            inlineTracker: {
-                description: "Example of an inline tracking script", },
-            externalTracker: {
-                description: "Example of an external tracking script", }
-        },
     },

     // The list of third-party purposes that Orejime will manage for you.